-Whether or not you are able to attend the annual meeting in person or by webcast, it is important that your shares be represented.
+Whether or not you are able to attend the annual meeting by webcast, it is important that your shares be represented.
 We have provided in the accompanying proxy statement instructions on how to vote your shares.
 Please vote as soon as possible.